pensjonatus/flash-fiction/blog/keep-a-record.md

 ---
-title: 'Keep a Record'
+title: Keep a Record
 date: '2014-10-22'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 On Jim's birthday we all went bowling.
 He looked at me three times the entire